Guidance for charities and CASCs on claiming a top-up payment on cash donations of up to £20.

 Collections in community buildings

-You can claim a top-up payment on small donations collected during charitable activities held in a community building, eg a church, a cathedral, a town hall, a mosque, a synagogue or a village hall.
+You can claim a top-up payment on small donations collected during charitable activities held in a community building, for example a church, a cathedral, a town hall, a mosque, a synagogue or a village hall.

 Charitable activities must be held in community buildings at least 6 times in a single tax year (6 April to 5 April) to qualify.